FGasper/p5-TOML-XS/README.md

 # DESCRIPTION

-This module facilitates parsing of TOML documents in Perl via XS, which can yield significant performance gains relative to pure-Perl TOML libraries.
+This module facilitates parsing of TOML documents in Perl via XS, which can yield dramatic performance gains relative to pure-Perl TOML libraries.

 It is currently implemented as a wrapper around the